 All our Teachers are native speakers of English; our Chinese and Japanese Teachers are native speakers of their respective language.
-We have had indigenous members of staff in the past; currently we have one full-time Teacher from an indigenous background.
-Members of staff are aged in their twenties through to their 60s, including every decade.
+We have had indigenous members of staff in the past; Members of staff are aged in their twenties through to their 60s, covering every decade.

-The School also employs a Business Manager, Accounts Receivable Officer, Accounts Payable Officer, Student Services Officer, Counsellor, Receptionist, Admissions Officer, Marketing Manager, and IR (International Relations) staff.
+The School also employs an Operations Manager, Accounts Receivable Officer, Accounts Payable Officer, Two Student Services Officers, a Counsellor, Receptionist, Admissions Officer, Marketing Manager, and IR (International Relations) staff.
 Most MGS Teachers actively implement an administrative role, eg Careers Adviser, Year Adviser, Welfare Officer, etc.

-The School is fortunate to have members of staff who are fluent in over 20 languages, collectively, to be able to offer assistance with translation, for example, if required.
+The School is fortunate to have members of staff who are fluent in a variety of languages, to be able to offer assistance with translation, if required.